Translate

 The verse serves as a mirror for the insaan to examine his own inner condition.
 Who is persecuting within you?
 Which voice attacks your rational certainty?
 Which whisper undermines your intuitive trust?
 And have you turned back from that persecution, or do you continue to feed it?
 The promise of the verse is that tawbah is possible in every moment.
 The door is not closed.
 The insaan who catches himself in the act of self-persecution can turn in that very instant.
 He does not need to wait for the fire to go out.
 He does not need to fill the trench.
 He only needs to turn, to cease his participation in the persecution, to withdraw his fuel from the fire, to acknowledge that the aṣḥaab have no legitimate authority over him.
 When he turns, the 'adhaabu jahannam and 'adhaabu l-ḥariq are no longer his.
 They belong only to those who lam yatubu, who did not turn back.
 And he has turned.
 And in that turning, he finds himself already standing under the buruj, already witnessed by the Shahīd, already secure in the mulk of the One who never persecuted anyone and never will.

-85.11 Indeed, those who aamnu / take security (with Allah) and do the solehaati / corrective deeds, for them is jannatun / gardens of hidden knowledge, flow from beneath them rivers (of knowledge).
+85.11 Indeed, those who aamanu / take security (with Allah) and do the solehaati / corrective deeds, for them is jannaah / hidden gardens of fkourishing state within consciousness, flow from beneath them rivers (of realizations).
 That is the great attainment.

 NOTES: Inna alladhina aamanu, indeed, those who take security.
 Not those who dug trenches.
 Not those who lit fires.
 Not those who sat above the flames, mistaking their counterfeit witnessing for spiritual awareness.
 Those who aamanu are the ones who rested their rational and receptive minds in the One to whom belongs the sovereignty of all consciousness.
 The insaan who has been trapped in his own ukhdud is being shown another possibility.
 He does not have to remain fuel for the fire.
 He can take security.
 He can turn back.
 He can become the garden instead of the trench.